 Successful SEO copywriters offer many more services, which is why it can be such a lucrative profession.

 Why “Teaching Sells”

-As the name of Copyblogger’s Teaching Sells training program suggests, teaching gets you – and the client – invested in the process.
+As the name of Copyblogger’s legacy training program, Teaching Sells suggested, teaching gets you – and the client – invested in the process.
 It’s a give and take that there’s no substitute for.

 Once clients understand the process, they’re much more likely to invest in it.
 And, if you’re the one doing the teaching, the SEO copywriter they’re most likely to invest in is you.

 Our Free Workshop

 On February 19th at 3pm Eastern, Copyblogger partner Tim Stoddart is teaching a free workshop on SEO titled, Cut Through SEO Confusion and Get More Google Traffic.
 Simply fill out the form below, and we’ll save your seat for the upcoming live training.
 Learn more about the workshop here.